ga-wdi-pvd/express-mongoose/readme.md

 ### Seed the Database (10 minutes / 0:55)

 Mongoose is now connected to our Express application.
-Now let's seed some data into our database using Mongoose.
+Let's seed some data into our database using Mongoose.

 #### Steps